Trusted Dallas Divorce Lawyer Ready To Help You

 You may also request rights to communicate with your child when they are with your spouse.
 Texas law seeks to help parents have frequent and continuing contact with their children if it is in their best interest, but sometimes you have to know how to ask and what to ask for to achieve this.

-A Dallas divorce attorney can help you determine your parenting needs in a divorce and how to best fulfill them.
+A Dallas divorce attorneys can help you determine your parenting needs in a divorce and how to best fulfill them.

 Your child should receive financial support from their parents until at least their 18th birthday or emancipation.
 Unfortunately, spouses in divorce proceedings do not always play fair when it comes to child support obligations.
 Sometimes spouses do not provide accurate financial information.